kparc/kcc/README.md

 * explicitly declare monadic ops
 * annotate your code

-This is a good start, but tells you absolutely nothing about what k really is, and from here things will start to get real.
+This is a good start, but tells you absolutely nothing about what 𝒌 really is, and from here things will start to get real.

 ## numbers

 ### vectors vs atoms

 The word `atom` is a synonym for `scalar value`, or simply `scalar`.
-Every language has them, and in k they are as useful as elsewhere.
-But k belongs to a family of *vector languages*, which means its fundamental type is an ordered set of atoms or other ordered sets.
+Every language has them, and in 𝒌 they are as useful as elsewhere.
+But 𝒌 belongs to a family of *vector languages*, which means its fundamental type is an ordered set of atoms or other ordered sets.

-In k parlance, terms `array`, `list` and `vector` are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.
+In 𝒌 parlance, terms `array`, `list` and `vector` are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.

 ```q
  x:(0;1;2;3;4)    /one way of declaring an integer vector